-That does not mean to say you won’t benefit if you don’t have a specific parallel programming task to consider, but that is the best position to be in for this course.
-The course does NOT cover an introduction to using the HPC facilities (covered in separate courses) or shared memory programming.
+That does not mean to say you won’t benefit if you don’t have a specific parallel programming task to consider, but that is the best position to be in for this workshop.
+The workshop does NOT cover an introduction to using the HPC facilities (covered in separate workshops) or shared memory programming nor is it an introductory programming workshop.

-The aims of this course are to provide:
+The aims of this workshop are to provide:

 - An introduction to parallel programming